 National Hearing Care is committed to respecting the privacy of your personal information.
 Our handling of personal information is subject to the Privacy Act 1988 (Cth).

 This Policy sets out our personal information management practices.
 Throughout this Policy, we refer to your ‘personal information’ which means information which identifies you as an individual or from which you can be reasonably identified.
 Your name, address and telephone number are examples of personal information.
 ‘Health information’ is a type of sensitive personal information that relates to your health.

 We only collect personal information that is reasonably necessary for our functions and activities as a leading Australian hearing services provider.
 For example, we collect your name and personal contact details so that we can provide you with hearing services you require.
 We may also use this information to contact you after your appointment to check whether your hearing needs have been met, and to organise future appointments.
 So that we can provide you with the most appropriate services and care, we may also collect your health information.
+This may include information that is automatically stored by hearing aids that we may supply, that can allow us to better understand and optimise your hearing aid.
+Such data may be transferred to and processed by our apps (if you choose to use them), which may also collect information about your use of our hearing aids and those apps.
 We will only collect health information with your consent or otherwise in accordance with the law.

 You have no obligation to provide any information requested by us.
 However, if you choose to withhold information, we may not be able to provide you with the services or products that depend on the collection of that information.